THE PRESIDENT’S COMMISSION ON THE STATUS OF UNIVERSITY WOMEN BYLAWS – Aug 2016 edits

 To choose and prioritize issues, to set up ad hoc committees to work on those issues, and to serve as the rapid-response team for salient issues as they arise.

-Chair, chair-elect, and chairs of the Assessment Committee, Communication Committee, Recognition Committee, Nominations Committee and three at-large members elected from the general committee.
+Chair, chair-elect, and chairs of the Assessment Committee, Communication Committee, Recognition Committee, Nominations Committee, Policy Review Committee, and three at-large members selected from the campus community.
 They will be non-voting participants unless otherwise on the committee by virtue of election as an at-large member.

 Subsection 4.2.1 Resignations and Temporary Inactive Executive Committee Members